-"certificate_chain" is a chain of additional certificates required to verify the end-entity certificate.
+"certificate_chain" is an array of additional certificates required to verify the end-entity certificate.
 The first certificate MUST certify the end-entity certificate.
 Each following certificate MUST directly certify the one preceding it.
 The final certificate MUST either be, or be issued by, a root certificate accepted by the log.
+If the end-entity certificate is a root certificate, then this array is empty.